+Records system

-In establishing its system of materials control as referred to in Article 7, the Government of Canada shall arrange that records are kept in respect of each material balance area.
+The Government of Japan shall arrange that records are kept in respect of each material balance area.
 The records to be kept shall be described in the Subsidiary Arrangements.

-The Government of Canada shall make arrangements to facilitate the examination of records by inspectors.
+The Government of Japan shall make arrangements to facilitate the examination of records by Agency inspectors, particularly if the records are not kept in English, French, Russian or Spanish.